by Nathan James January 27, 2021

 Simply put, not all dress socks are created equal.
 So, what makes the best dress socks?
 And, even more importantly, what are the best dress socks for you?
-We'll provide extensive details below but if you're pressed for time, we believe the best dress socks for men are black merino wool over the calf dress socks.
-These are breathable to keep your feet dry and comfortable, will go with virtually any outfit and they stay up all day.
+We'll provide extensive details below but if you're pressed for time, we believe the best dress socks for men are black merino wool mid-calf dress socks.
+These are breathable to keep your feet dry and comfortable, will go with virtually any outfit and they stay up.

 The three most important factors to take into consideration when choosing the best dress socks are: length, material and style.